joshmimura/DH-150-Assignment1/README.md

 ## Overall Evaluation

+There is a reason Spotify has 217 million regular users worldwide.
+It's design elements work together in making the app an efficient, aethstetic, and empowering music listening platform for all types of users.
+Spotify excels in keeping the user informed on the system status, lending the user much freedom and control, and remaining internally and externally consistent.
+The intuitive design of the app emulates real world physics, and the range of functions enhances both the beginner and expert user's experience.
+Spotify's app can improve most by expanding help systems for users who run into technical troubles.
+Instead of suggesting vague solutions to errors, the app should take the user step by step through the problem solving process.
+In addition, more open-ended help outlets should be provided, such as a live chatbox or FAQ section.
+Fortunately, these minor issues do not threaten the overall functionality of the app.
+Spotify makes its user experience enjoyable, flexible, and efficient.

 Spotify can be downloaded as a mobile app or used on a web browser.
 Here, I evaluate the usability of the application.
 This link will allow you to download Spotify, but it can also be downloaded on the Apple App Store. https://www.spotify.com/us/connect/